Logo fishing for carp

 During the day it’s ok, you can lock up when fishing next to snags, and you’ll be able to stay close to the rods, so if a fish takes the bait, you’ll be in the best position to control the fish and guide it away from any snag.

 Fishing for carp in snags or other “safe” areas can be very productive if you approach it correctly.
-You should always think about your fishing tactics before starting the session.
+You should always think about your fishing tactics before starting a carp fishing session.

 Applying a New Carp Bait